jndiogo/sibila/examples/hello_model/readme.md

 To use a remote model like GPT-4 you'll need a paid OpenAI account: https://openai.com/pricing

-With an account, you'll be able to generate an access token that you should [set in an env variable](../../docs/getting-started.md).
-An even better way is to use .env files with your variables, and use the dotenv library - we'll see this in other examples.
+With an OpenAI account, you'll be able to generate an access token that you should [set into the OPENAI_API_KEY env variable](https://jndiogo.github.io/sibila/getting-started/#using-open-ai-models).

+(An even better way is to use .env files with your variables, and use the dotenv library.)

+Once a valid OPENAI_API_KEY env variable is set, you can run this script:

 ``` py